- OpenCPN User Manual

 AIS Disabled.
 No targets, if available, are shown on the screen.
 This button toggles with the other buttons.
 For example, if the AIS alarm button is visible, click the button and it will change to the "AIS Disabled" button, and all targets, alarms etc, disappears from the display.
 Click again and the original button and AIS display comes back.

 The ToolBox AIS Tab

-This tab controls the behaviour of many thing in the AIS display.
+This tab controls the behavior of many thing in the AIS display.
 There are no "best" settings.
 It all depend on where you are, what kind of navigation you are into and what kind of vessel you are on.
 It is your responsibility to evaluate this.